clemuss14430/exportaciones-colombia-ue/README.md

 If you use this repository or any of its scripts in your research, please cite as:

-> Lemus Serna, C. I. (2026). *exportaciones-colombia-ue* [Source code repository].
-GitHub. https://github.com/clemuss14430/exportaciones-colombia-ue
+> Lemus Serna, C. I. (2026). *eu-tbt-export-risk-colombia* [Source code repository].
+GitHub. https://github.com/clemuss14430/eu-tbt-export-risk-colombia

 ---